-The culture of The University of Northern lowa is characterized by a long-standing commitment to student learning and to excellence in teaching.
+The culture of The University of Northern Iowa is characterized by a long-standing commitment to student learning and to excellence in teaching.
 This commitment has been established through the development of an open, ethical and caring community that promotes diversity, honesty, integrity, respect, fairness, trust and civility among its members.
 This community has created a culture based on core values that include intellectual vitality, intellectual and academic freedom, the well-being of its members and service to others.

 In order to realize its commitments and values, all members of the UNI community must demonstrate academic integrity and ethical behavior and foster academic integrity and ethical behavior in others.
 Those who violate UNI's standards of academic ethics must be held responsible for their misconduct.
-Those who observe violations of academic ethics have a responsibility to address it.